Juan García Abrego: Arrest

-Juan García Abrego had grown to such lengths that he was placed on the FBI Top Ten Most Wanted List of 1995.
+Juan García Abrego had gained such notoriety that he was placed on the FBI Top Ten Most Wanted List of 1995.
 He has the distinction of being the first drug trafficker to ever be placed on that list.
 He was arrested on a ranch outside of Monterrey on January 14, 1996.

 He was quickly extradited to the United States, where he stood trial eight months after his arrest.
 García Abrego was convicted on 22 counts including money laundering, drug trafficking, intent to distribute and running an ongoing criminal enterprise.
 After a four-week trial, a jury needed only 12 hours to convict García Abrego on all charges.
 He was sentenced by presiding judge Ewing Werlein, Jr., to 11 consecutive life terms, and is currently incarcerated at USP Hazelton in Preston County, West Virginia.

 In addition to the prison sentencing, García Abrego was forced to turn over millions in illegal proceeds.
 The United States Government requested US$1.05 billion but the jury, after an hour of deliberation, agreed to only US$350 million.
 García Abrego's lawyer, Mr. Canales, stated it was "a symbolic grab at nothing" since García Abrego did not reside in the United States or have any assets in the country.

 Prior to García Abrego's arrest he had been discussing terms in which he would surrender to authorities.
 Those terms included medical treatment for his jailed brother's diabetes, one last trip to Colombia before his surrender, conjugal visits from his mistress, to be jailed in Guadalajara with some of his lieutenants for his own protection, and to allow himself to be taken in by the police commander of his choice.
 Mexican government officials however denied the requests.

 Following the arrest of García Abrego, Osiel Cárdenas Guillen took over the cartel.
 Cárdenas was known for founding the para-military group Los Zetas as enforcers for the Gulf Cartel.
-Cárdenas was captured by the Mexican Army after a battle on March 14, 2003 in Matamoros.
+Cárdenas was captured by the Mexican Army after a battle on March 14, 2003, in Matamoros.

 In February 2010, Los Zetas engaged in a violent turf war against its former employer/partner, the Gulf Cartel, in the border city of Reynosa.